gulariav/ct-advance-sitemap/README.md

 **How to install?**

 Download the latest zip file.
 Upload it via Uploading Panel or FTP.
-Then Activate it like other plugins.
+Activate it like other plugins.

 ### Changelog